HexaField/decentralized-agent-coding-framework/plan.md

 ## 3. Dependencies

 * **Docker:** Runs the main orchestrator and agent images to provide a consistent containerized environment.
-* **Kubernetes (k3s/microk8s/cluster):** Orchestrates agent pods, workloads, and ephemeral resources across the network.
+* **Kubernetes (Talos-managed clusters):** Orchestrates agent pods, workloads, and ephemeral resources across the network.
-* **Tailscale VPN:** Provides encrypted mesh networking for orchestrators and agents across machines.
+* **Tailscale VPN (Headscale):** Provides encrypted mesh networking for orchestrators and agents across machines, with Headscale as the control server.
 * **AI-Enhanced Dashboard (Web UI):** Unified control plane to view and act on users, agents, clusters, tasks, PRs.
 * **VS Code Server (code-server):** Allows users to access and edit files on agent nodes through a browser.
 * **OpenAI Codex / Copilot CLI:** Enables agentic workflows for automated coding tasks.